|

 How Many Ships Can The Guatemala Cruise Port Handle?

-Depending on what cruise port you stop at, you’ll have the chance to enjoy different activities.
-Let’s take a look at the best shore excursions from the Pacific and the Atlantic.
+Depending on the cruise port of call, different activities are available.
+Here’s a look at the top shore excursions from both the Pacific and Atlantic sides.

 Puerto Quetzal Shore Excursions

-Wondering what the top things to do in Guatemala on a cruise port day from the Pacific?
-Check out these outstanding day trips.
+These are the top things to do in Guatemala from the Pacific.

 Explore Antigua Guatemala